WAT-ai/open-climate-fix-project/README.md

 5. Run the command: `python unzip.py`

 ## Note on version control for data
 Make sure not to add changes to data files to your commits.
 GitHub will not allow you to push changes to a file that is larger than ~50 MB, we cannot version our data using GitHub.
-To make things easier, create a directory called `data/` in your working directory and store all your data there.
+To make things easier, create a folder called `data/` in your working directory and store all your data there.
 GitHub will not track any files in the `data/` directory (since the `data/` directory is in the .gitignore file)